auth0/docs/articles/scopes/current/sample-use-cases.md

 ---
 # Sample Use Cases: Scopes and Claims

-In these examples, we use the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) to authenticate a user and request the necessary permissions and tokens.
-For details on the request parameters or to learn how to fully implement this flow, refer to our tutorial: [Add Login Using the Single-Page Login Flow](/flows/guides/single-page-login-flow/add-login-using-single-page-login-flow).
+In these examples, we use the [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow) to authenticate a user and request the necessary permissions and tokens.
+For details on the request parameters or to learn how to fully implement this flow, refer to our tutorial: [Add Login to Regular Web Applications](/flows/guides/regular-web-app-login-flow/add-login-using-regular-web-app-login-flow).

 ## Authenticate a user and request standard claims